AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 An example of a more involved process is a Fourier Transformation (FT).
 FT is used to extract or map the data into a new space.
 It is well known that if two time series with different frequencies and some noise are combined, a surprisingly chaotic signal would be received (which would be what is normally looked at when a real time series is dealt with).
 However, if FT is applied it will show exactly two time series with two different frequencies.
 This can be used to filter noise and to extract specific information from regarding one of the two time series.

-Please see Figure 2.12 of the reading book.
+Please see Figure 2.12 of Tan et al (2019).
 To learn more about intuition of FT, watch this YouTube video: <a href="https://www.youtube.com/watch?v=spUNpyF58BY" target="_blank">What is the Fourier Transform?
 A visual introduction.</a>

 ![Diagram showing the application of the Fourier transform to identify the underlying frequencies in time series data.](images/DS_IMG004.png)